-You can help out right now by fostering a kitten or two for a few weeks…. read below for more details, and if you have any questions you can always email us at email@example.com
+You can help out right now by fostering a kitten or two for a few weeks…. read below for more details, apply to become a volunteer foster, and if you have any questions you can always email us at email@example.com

 Ready to be a hero?
 Not sure?
 Afraid you’ll fall in love and won’t be able to let go?
 Talk to us.
 We’re foster parents too.

 What does it mean to be a foster family?

 Cat and kitten foster parents provide short and long-term care for animals in their homes.
 By offering your time, love, and attention, you prepare your foster cat or kitten for adoption into a permanent, loving home.